 Choosing a Character Core Track.
 Students who complete all courses in the Theological Track graduate with a Biblical Studies Minor.
 If students want to combine elements of both tracks while meeting the program learning objectives, they must complete one course in each numbered category in sequence.
-In other words, they must complete one course labeled [1], and then one course labeled [3], and then one course labeled [4], and then one course labeled [5].
+In other words, they must complete one course labeled [1], and then one course labeled [2], and then one course labeled [3], and then one course labeled [4], and then one course labeled [5].
 For details, see the "Character Core" described under the "Biblical Studies Department."